prometheus/prometheus/docs/querying/basics.md

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result of a user-specified expression.
-For example, an expression that returns an instant vector is the only type which can be graphed.
+For [instant queries](api.md#instant-queries), any of the above data types are allowed as the root of the expression.
+[Range queries](api.md/#range-queries) only support scalar-typed and instant-vector-typed expressions.

 _Notes about the experimental native histograms:_